What Are Sweden’s Household Examination Records (Husförhörslängder)?

 What is Primogeniture or the Law Of Succession?

-Primogeniture is defined as the law or right for the firstborn legitimate son to inherit their parent’s entire estate such as land and houses.
+Primogeniture is the law or right for the firstborn legitimate son to inherit their parent’s estate, such as land and houses.
 In the later part of the 18th century, many places in the world started to rebel against the restrictions of the primogeniture succession law.
 In Jane Austen’s novels, one of the major themes was the effect this law had on women having to “marry well” to survive.

 You can learn more by reading our blog What is Primogeniture or the Law Of Succession? by clicking here.